code-jas/wim-game-project/README.md

 ### Features

--Multiple game modes
+* Multiple game modes
--Different of levels of difficulty
+* Different of levels of difficulty
--Beautiful graphics and animations
+* Beautiful graphics and animations
--Easy to use interface
+* Easy to use interface

 ### Scoring System